APPLY TO BE A PART OF THE 2017 SNURF PROGRAM!

 As a fellow you will:

-- Join a lab (listed below) for ten weeks to work on a research project.
+- Join a lab (projects listed below) for ten weeks to work on a research project.

 - Meet regularly as a group to discuss your projects and relevant scientific articles.